-Figure 1: We can apply statistical methods to estimate the parameters of the proposed phenomenological model and derive their average values with some confidence intervals.
+FIGURE 1.
+We can apply statistical methods to estimate the parameters of the proposed phenomenological model and derive their average values with some confidence intervals.
 The phenomenological model is used at the first step of the modelling process, providing regularized data to the epidemic model and allowing the identification of its parameters.

-2 Material and methods
+2. Material and methods

-2.1 Phenomenological model

-In this article, the phenomenological model is compared with the cumulative reported cases data taken from WHO [7].
+2.1.
+Phenomenological model.
+In this article, the phenomenological model is compared with the cumulative reported case data taken from WHO [1].
 The phenomenological model deals with data series of new infectious cases decomposed into two types of successive phases, 1) endemic phases, followed by 2) epidemic ones.

-Endemic phase: During the endemic phase the dynamics of new cases appears to fluctuate around an average value independently of the number of cases.
-Therefore the on average cumulative number of cases is given by where t_0 denotes the beginning of the endemic phase. a is the average value of $CR(t_0)$ and N_0 the average value of the daily number of new cases.
+Endemic phase.
+During the endemic phase, the dynamics of new cases appear to fluctuate around an average value independently of the number of cases.
+Therefore the average cumulative number of cases is given by where $t_0$ denotes the beginning of the endemic phase. a is the average value of $CR(t_0)$ and $N_0$ the average value of the daily number of new cases.